-A playschool is an appealing option for many families not only in India but also globally.
+A playschool is an appealing option for many families in India and globally.
 Playschool not only provides childcare or babysitting for your child but also helps your kid attain the necessary skills to survive in the competitive world that follows.
 The playschools generally have a well-designed program for easy and early learning.
 Most of these schools for the kids aim to prepare the child for the upcoming school years.
 They help kids by teaching them social and academic skills.
 It is also to be kept in mind they vary in their aims, philosophies, teaching approaches, cultures, and more.

 Pros of Playschool

 - Social interaction: Getting enrolled in a playschool simply means that the child will have lots of opportunities to interact with other kids of different ages.
 This helps them grow and communicate.
-This in turn helps them learn, grow, and mature.
+This, in turn helps them learn, grow, and mature.

-- Be a part of exciting activities: Your child grabs the opportunity to get exposure to a wide range of activities, including art, music, dance, and sports which in turn helps them flourish and find out doing something that they love.
+- Be a part of exciting activities: Your child grabs the opportunity to get exposure to a wide range of activities, including art, music, dance, and sports, which in turn helps them flourish and find out doing something that they love.

 Cognitive and academic: